Ubik1208/mixedmessage/Poject_scope.md

 every time I run it program should rnadomly choose one phrase from each array and return them joined together.

 index of chosen phrase might be find out by Math.floor(Math.random)* n

+project scope says about running the program in terminal, but it would be cool to create some simple html interface

+to do:

+find a team mate
+set up repository at github
+work on project plan // split work into small pieces share the work